Restructuring to get rid of an employee

 We’ve written a lot about the disciplinary process as it’s a procedure that can cause employers headaches.

-At its heart, disciplinary is about sending a clear message to a team member that their performance or behaviour is not acceptable and then working to find a productive way forward.
+At its heart, a disciplinary is about sending a clear message to a team member that their performance or behaviour is not acceptable and then working to find a productive way forward.

 Done well, the disciplinary process should motivate the employee to improve.
 If they don’t, you can hold them closely to account through repeated disciplinary processes.